 Criminal charges can have a tremendous impact on your life.
 The way you handle the police and prosecutors can determine your future.
-You can start taking steps to protect yourself immediately by reaching out to an experienced Long Beach criminal defense lawyer.
+You can start taking steps to protect yourself immediately by getting legal representation.

-Take charge of your defense now with our team at the Simmrin Law Group.
+Take charge of your defense with our law firm’s team of experienced defense attorneys in Long Beach.
 We provide professional services to clients in your situation.
 Working with us could mean the difference between a long prison sentence with costly fines and severely reduced penalties.

 Our team has decades of experience defending clients and understanding criminal law in California.
-Our lawyers have concentrated their focus on dealing with unique areas of the law.
-This specialization gives our team a wide range of knowledge that allows us to handle all cases with confidence.
+In addition, our lawyers have focused on dealing with unique areas of the law.
+This gives our team a wide range of knowledge, allowing us to handle all cases confidently.

-We provide you with a free consultation that you can set up at any time.
-Once you contact us, we can start working on a defense that works for your case.
+We provide you with a free consultation you can set up anytime.
+Once you contact us, we can start working on a strong defense that works for your case.
 We want to fight to get you the best results in and out of court.

 For a free legal consultation with a criminal defense lawyer serving Long Beach, call (310) 896-2723

-A criminal defense lawyer in Long Beach from the Simmrin Law Group can provide you with knowledgeable advice about specific areas of the law that relate to your case.
+A criminal defense lawyer in Long Beach can provide knowledgeable advice about specific areas of the law that relate to your case.
 We have a history of courtroom success because our attorneys know how prosecutors work in Long Beach.
 We understand the best strategies for handling them in court.

-Getting a criminal defense lawyer as soon as possible allows us to help you deal with police questioning and protect your rights.
-Everything you say to the police can negatively impact your case, so exercise your Sixth Amendment rights and contact us now.
+Obtaining a criminal defense lawyer as soon as possible allows us to help you deal with police questioning and protect your rights.
+Of course, everything you say to the police can negatively impact your case, but our team is ready to protect your Sixth Amendment rights.

 We Support You During Bail Hearings